apple/swift-cluster-membership/README.md

     /// - decisions are made to `.ping` a random peer for fault detection,
     /// - and some internal house keeping is performed.
     ///
-    /// Note: This means that effectively all decisions are made in interval sof protocol periods.
+    /// Note: This means that effectively all decisions are made in intervals of protocol periods.
     /// It would be possible to have a secondary periodic or more ad-hoc interval to speed up
     /// some operations, however this is currently not implemented and the protocol follows the fairly
     /// standard mode of simply carrying payloads in periodic ping messages.